TBalo/wordUnscrambler_repo/readme.md

 ## USAGE

 You will receive a prompt stating below —
-Enter scrambled word(S) manually or as a File: F-file/M - manual
+Enter scrambled word(s) manually or as a File: F-file/M - manual

 From the CLI, type M or F to enter the words manually or as a File and press enter For a manual selection, you will receive below prompt